ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_custom_landcover.rst

 ﻿Use custom land cover data
 ==========================

-- **Objective**: Learn to load custom land cover data to compute the land cover change sub-indicator using Trends.Earth.
+- **Objective**: Learn how to load custom land cover data to compute the land cover change sub-indicator using Trends.Earth.

-- **Estimated time of completion**: 30 minutes
+- **Estimated time of completion**: 40 minutes

 - **Internet access**: Not required